maria-shpatserman/maria-shpatserman/README.md

 ## Hi 👋 !
 I'm Maria!

-I am a QA Automation Engineer.
+I am a Lead QA Automation Engineer.
 I don't like procrastination and have a hunger to learn something new.
-Now I try sort out with all types of testing in Spring Boot applications.
+I sorted out with all  types of testing in Spring Boot applications.
+Now I continue my journey with Agentic AI Engineering course from Udemy.

 <h3 align="left">Connect with me:</h3>
 <p align="left" text-align="center">
   <a href="https://www.linkedin.com/in/maria-shpatserman-3a19b61b/" target="_blank" rel="noreferrer">